youtplayer/yout/README.md

+# News
-> YoutPlayer v2.0.0 is currently in development from the scratch and its release is expected later this year.
+YoutPlayer v2.0.0 is currently in development from the scratch and its release is expected later this year.
+Support it by becoming a [patron](https://www.patreon.com/daltonmenezes) if you would it.

 <br><br>